hugojosefson/proxmox-root-on-encrypted-zfs/README.md

 > **Tip!**
 >
-> The `debian-live-11.*-amd64-standard.iso` boots faster, and drops you
+> If you want to boot much faster, and get dropped into a shell immediately,
-> immediately into a terminal!
-Download it from the same place as the other ISO:
+> you may want to use `debian-live-11.*-amd64-standard.iso`!
+Download it from
+> the same place as the other ISO:
 >
 > [https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/](https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/)
 >
-> Log in as `user`, with password `live`.
+> Log in as `user`, with password `live`, if asked.

 Instead of editing files etc. manually, launch this automated script from the
 terminal: